michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. For the word of the Lord is right; and all his works are done in truth.

-5. He loveth righteousness and judgment: the earth is full of the goodness of the Lord.goodness: or, mercy
+5. He loveth righteousness and judgment: the earth is full of the goodness of the Lord.

 6. By the word of the Lord were the heavens made; and all the host of them by the breath of his mouth.